Find Trade Colleges

 Of the 182 students majoring in engineering tech at Texas State, 89% are male and 11% are female.

-Read full report on Engineering Technologies at Texas State University
+Full Engineering Technologies at Texas State University Report

 Women make up 13% of the engineering tech majors at the school.

-Arizona State University - Tempe did quite well in this year’s ranking of the most popular places for engineering technologies students to get a bachelor’s degree.
-It came in at #6 on the list.
-ASU - Tempe is a very large public school located in the medium-sized city of Tempe.
+Arizona State University - Tempe came in at #6 in this year’s edition of the Most Popular Engineering Technologies Bachelor’s Degree Trade Schools in the Southwest Region ranking.
+ASU - Tempe is a very large public school located in the midsize city of Tempe.

 Of the 127 students majoring in engineering tech at ASU - Tempe, 83% are male and 17% are female.